Symphony No. 25 (Michael Haydn)

-The Symphony No. 25 in G major, Perger 16, Sherman 25, MH 334 is a classical symphony that was composed by Michael Haydn in 1783, with a completion date of May 23.
-It is scored for flute (in the second movement), 2 oboes, 2 bassoons, 2 horns and strings.
+The Symphony No. 25 in G major, Perger 16, Sherman 25, MH 334 is a classical symphony that was composed by Michael Haydn in 1783, with a completion date of 23 May.
+It is scored for flute (in the second movement), two oboes, two bassoons, two horns, and strings.

-The opus was for a long time believed to be Wolfgang Amadeus Mozart's Symphony No. 37 in G major, K. 444/425a, but it is now known that Mozart only added an Adagio maestoso introduction to Michael Haydn's symphony, "an expressive prelude, which, moreover, is by no means entirely in key with the movement it is intended to prepare."
+The opus was for a long time believed to be Mozart's Symphony No. 37 in G major, K. 444, but it is now known that Mozart only added an Adagio maestoso introduction to Michael Haydn's symphony, "an expressive prelude, which, moreover, is by no means entirely in key with the movement it is intended to prepare."
 The true authorship was discovered by Lothar Perger in 1907.

 The work is in three movements: